LeonardoBalestere/LeonardoBalestere/README.md

-# Hello and welcome!
+# Welcome!

-## I'm Leo, and here is something about me:
+## Hi, I'm Leo, and here is something about me:

 I study Computer Information System in UFU

 I started studying java to focus on the job market, and update to kotlin at Digital Inovation One.

-I finish the Everis Kotlin Bootcamp and know I'm focus in learning kotlin.
+I finish the Everis Kotlin Bootcamp and started QA Bootcamp.

+And I finish Everis QA Bootcamp.

 I want to evolve each day both as a person and as a professional